Pennsylvania Election Results Updates: Counting Continues In Philadelphia, Suburbs

 PHILADELPHIA (CBS) — All eyes are on battleground Pennsylvania as Philadelphia and the surrounding suburban counties continue to count ballots.
-In the nation’s fourth-largest city, election workers have been processing ballots for 24 hours a day since election day.
+In one of the nation’s largest cities, election workers have been processing ballots for 24 hours a day since election day.
 The Trump and Biden campaigns see the Commonwealth’s 20 electoral votes as essential to clinch victory.
 Since 2008, every presidential candidate to win in Pennsylvania has won the presidency.

 LIVE RESULTS: 2020 Election Day